 Heart disease might not be unique to women, but according to experts at Baylor College of Medicine, some of the symptoms and risk factors are quite different compared to men.

-"Around the same number of women and men die each year of heart disease in the United States, however, it is the leading cause of death in women," said Dr. Tina Shah, assistant professor of medicine – cardiology at BCM and also with the Michael E. DeBakey VA Medical Center.
+"Around the same number of women and men die each year of heart disease in the United States, however, it is the leading cause of death in women," said Dr. Tina Shah, assistant professor of medicine – cardiology at Baylor and also with the Michael E. DeBakey VA Medical Center.

 "According to data from the CDC, heart disease was the cause of death for nearly 300,000 women, compared to breast cancer which causes about 40,000 deaths per year."